-The Blanchard House Museum
+Blanchard House Museum

-The history behind The Blanchard House Museum was back in the early times of Punta Gorda’s African American pioneers built a community that would help them overcome slavery, segregation and prejudice.
-Joseph Blanchard was born in St. Augustine and was a steam boat pilot, and Minnie was a mail order bride from Louisiana.
+The house was moved in 2002 but it was originally located three blocks from its new present location on Dr. Martin Luther King Jr. Blvd.
+It reflects the early period of Punta Gorda when African American pioneers built a community that enabled them to overcome segregation and prejudice.
+Joseph Blanchard was born in St. Augustine and was a fisherman and steam boat pilot; Minnie was a mail order bride from Louisiana.